-Directed/Independent Studies
+Directed/Independent Studies and Special Topics

 Directed and independent studies are non-classroom programs of study, arranged for and undertaken by a student under the supervision of a faculty member and at the discretion of that faculty member.
 Such studies must be judged to be of substantial weight, equal to or exceeding the merit, time, and attention given to a classroom course of equivalent credit.
+All directed and independent study courses must be approved by the student's faculty advisor, the department chair, and by the Dean.

-The purpose of these studies is to allow a student to do research beyond what is offered in the normal curriculum or to assist a student in resolving a serious scheduling conflict outside of his/her control that cannot be resolved by other means.
-Directed and independent studies are subject to the following requirements:
+Directed Study courses are individualized offerings of courses currently approved and listed in the Undergraduate College Catalog.
+These are often offered to assist a student in resolving a serious scheduling conflict outside of his/her control that cannot be resolved by other means.